 - What do you include in your doula services?

 - Do you have a backup in the event you are unavailable?

 It is essential to voice your vision of the labor and birth you want.
-A doula who already has some experience with a similar birth may be a better fit.
-As an example, if you are planning for an unmedicated birth in a hospital setting, a doula who has only attended home births may not be the right person to help you navigate in a hospital setting.
+A doula with experience with a similar birth may be a better fit.
+For example, if you are planning an unmedicated birth in a hospital setting, a doula who has only attended home births may not be the right person to help you navigate in a hospital setting.

 If you find a doula who you love but want a service they don’t typically offer, ask about it.
-If their package includes add-ons that you don’t want, ask if you can reduce the services and the price to fit your needs.
+In the event their packages include add-ons you don’t want, ask if you can reduce the services and the price to fit your needs.
 If you are having trouble financially, ask if they offer any discounts based on income or ask for discounts if you or your partner are in the military.
-Doulas are some of the most compassionate individuals and are excellent at tailoring their services to fit your needs and supporting you in the way you need.
+Doulas are some of the most compassionate individuals and are excellent at tailoring their services to fit your needs and supporting you in the way you need them.